reinteractive-open/installfest_guides/source/guides/installfest41/getting_started.md

 new application and begin to install dependencies for your application.
 This process may take a few minutes, so you should let it continue.
 The `-T` is short for `--skip-test-unit`.
-We won't be specifically covering testing during the InstallFest, so we won't need the `test` directory that Rails normally provides you when generating a new project.
+We won't be specifically covering testing just now, so we won't need the `test` directory that Rails normally provides you when generating a new project.

 Once it has finished type: